google/lasso/README.md

 # Lasso - Lighthouse at Scale

-> A solution build on top of [lighthouse](https://github.com/GoogleChrome/lighthouse#readme) to automate running Lighthouse tests on large number of URLs in parallel.
-Utilizes [Cloud Run](https://cloud.google.com/run) and [Cloud Tasks](https://cloud.google.com/tasks) to distribute and run multiple tests in different containers while outputing results to a user defined [BigQuery](https:/= cloud.google.com/bigquery) dataset.
+> An API service built on top of [lighthouse](https://github.com/GoogleChrome/lighthouse#readme) to automate running Lighthouse tests on large number of URLs in parallel.
+Utilizes [Cloud Run](https://cloud.google.com/run) and [Cloud Tasks](https://cloud.google.com/tasks) to distribute and run multiple tests in different containers while outputing results to a user defined [BigQuery](https://cloud.google.com/bigquery) dataset.

+## Features

+✅ Bulk test 100s of URLs with lighthouse at the same time (A batch of 1000 pages can be tested in around 30 mins) ✅ Writes test results to a date partitioned BigQuery table ✅ Optionally specify which resource requests to block from the test e.g. For running tests excluding 3rd party scripts or libraries

 ## Getting started